 Removal and/or disposal of asbestos containing materials may require special permission and involvement of a licensed removal company and notification to the land fill.
 The asbestos containing material can then be removed according to established safety practices and disposed of according to local Council bylaws.
 Contact your local council to find out their requirements.

 The identification of asbestos requires sending a representative sample of the material to a specialist laboratory.
-There are two laboratories that offer this service, Capital Environmental Service Ltd, www.fibres.co.nz, located in Wellington and Dowdell and Associates, www.dowdellassociates.co.nz, located in Auckland.
+There are three laboratories that offer this service, Capital Environmental Service Ltd, www.fibres.co.nz, located in Wellington, Dowdell and Associates, www.dowdellassociates.co.nz, located in Auckland and Hazmat www.hazmat.co.nz located in Christchurch and Wellington.

 Can't find what you're looking for?
 Ask us!